PrestaShop/prestashop.github.io/news/_posts/2017-09-22-prestashop-1-7-2-2-performance.md

 To check if you have global specific price rules, just search in your database if you have any results with `id_product=0` in the `specific_price` table!

+(this article was originally [published on Softizy](https://www.softizy.com/blog/prestashop-1-7-performance/), website of Jocelyn, the author of this performance improvement)